 Free and open to the public, this small-group discussion series encourages informed conversations around complex topics affecting Virginia.
 On the second Wednesday of each month, the Library will screen a segment from a documentary film, followed by a round-table conversation with input from a moderator and historical expert from the Library.
 Attendees are encouraged to share their perspectives with the group.

-January 8, 2020’s event features a short documentary from the American Museum of Natural History, The Meaning of a Monument, about the Theodore Roosevelt monument in New York City.
-Our conversation will center around these historical and contemporary landmarks.
+January 8, 2020’s event featured a short documentary from the American Museum of Natural History, The Meaning of a Monument, about the Theodore Roosevelt monument in New York City.
+Our conversation centered around historical and contemporary landmarks.
 The Library of Virginia’s director of Public Services and Outreach, Gregg Kimball, moderated the discussion and brought his historical experience and perspective to the table.
-For more information, contact Emma Ito at email@example.com or 804.692.3726.
+For more information, contact Emma Ito at firstname.lastname@example.org or 804.692.3726.
 Join the Meetup group to receive updates on upcoming conversations.

 Potential Discussion Questions:

 - What does it mean to memorialize someone or honor a moment in time?
 Does it feel like a requirement for memorialization that the symbol be in a public space?
 Does it need to remain in the place we choose?
 Even many years into the future?
 Will later generations understand what they are seeing?

 - How do we curate and contextualize what we feel is important for later generations to know?
 Do we make it obvious that we are choosing which facts to portray?
 Should we share where to study any facts we choose to edit out?
 Will this symbol and story feel vital and relevant to future generations?
 For that matter, should it be expected to retain vitality or is this just for us?
 Will we leave future generations the option to determine their own relationships to and interpretations of this person or event?